SAFE & LEGAL

 Reputable retailers, regardless of the means by which they sell food supplements (eg. high street, online, catalogues etc), generally try to do their best to ensure that they are only selling legal food supplements.

-Sometimes, though, a non-compliant product might slip through the net, and that is where the ‘ Three easy points you can check by looking at the label’ can come in useful (see below).
+Sometimes, though, a non-compliant product might slip through the net, and that is where the ‘Seven Easy Steps to Assess Non-Compliance of a Food Supplement’ can come in useful.

 All the information that should be available about the product should be obtainable from the product label.